 This video is posted on the 2011 page, but thought I would post it here in the event you missed it.
 It's Micky and Peter on Later with Jools Holland from England, promoting the May 2011 UK tour.
-Not sure where Davy was for this appearance, but be sure to catch Micky belt out "I'm a Believer" at the end (with Peter and Jools on piano)...
+I'm not sure where Davy was for this appearance, but be certain to catch Micky belt out "I'm a Believer" at the end (with Peter and Jools on piano).

 This one's from Chicago.
 I have to post it again...sounds great!

 ...in Philadelphia on Thursday, enjoy some music and other goodies.

 Here are Peter's two songs from the Head soundtrack, "Can You Dig It" and "Do I Have to Do This All Over Again," live in Buffalo, New York on November 18, 2012.